saml1087/apcsa-freedom-project/entries/entry06.md

 ### Takeaways

-After finishing my Unity Project, I've gotten a moment to reflect on what I've done for the school year.
+After finishing my Unity Project, I've gotten a moment to reflect on what I've done for my freedom project over the school year.

 #### Feedback from Mr. Mueller!
 In terms of what I could've improve from my in-class presentation, it was really just my name for the game.
 It does seem super generic name as it was called "Physics Ball Game" which is now renamed into "Physic Bender" !!